 Once you have your partner company, the entire project can be relatively easy!
 Your biggest concern at this point is making sure they have enough inventory to keep up with all of your orders.
 Most of the time, the orders can go directly to the third party, leaving you free to focus on growing your company.

 Consumers make decisions to purchase not only on how the product provides for their needs but also on the visual appeal of a packaged product.
-Finding a third party that will (or have the ability to) work with your packaging design can be tough, but they do exist.
+Finding a third party that will (or has the ability to) work with your packaging design can be tough, but they do exist.

-Companies that will work with you are experienced in dealing with various packages, so they may even help you save money on your packaging materials through their already developed network of material suppliers.
+Companies that will work with you are experienced in dealing with various packages, so they may even help you save money on your packaging materials through their already-developed network of material suppliers.

 How To Choose The Right Contract Packaging Company